 PATH for PWS (Paving the way for Advances in Treatments & Health for PWS) is a natural history study to advance the understanding of medical events in people with PWS.

-PATH for PWS is a natural history study co-sponsored by Zafgen and the Foundation for Prader-Willi Research (FPWR) to advance the understanding of the medical history and serious medical events in people with PWS.
+PATH for PWS is a natural history study sponsored the Foundation for Prader-Willi Research (FPWR) to advance the understanding of the medical history and serious medical events in people with PWS.
 The data is intended to inform development and clinical trial design for potential new treatments.
 There is no therapy provided as part of this study.

-In addition to the main PATH for PWS study, PATH participants who live in the U.S. will be asked to consider participating in a sub-study that involves providing a blood sample for analysis.
-Providing a blood sample is optional, and those who choose not to provide a blood sample for the sub-study remain eligible to participate in the main PATH for PWS study.
+In addition to the main PATH for PWS study, PATH participants who live in the U.S. were asked to consider participating in a sub-study that involves providing a blood sample for analysis.
+The sub-study is now closed.

 Why is the PATH for PWS study so important?